 Scaling and root planing is a periodontal treatment that may be covered in part by most dental insurance plans.
 Before your SRP visit, we will contact your insurance company and determine your coverage amounts.
 Any out-of-pocket expenses for your care will be presented to you.
 Made Ya Smile wants all Katy, TX patients to enjoy the benefits of a healthy smile and offers several types of payment solutions to make treatment easier to afford.
 If you have personal costs or are not using insurance, ask our team about flexible payment plans with our financing partner, CareCredit®.

 Overcome the effects of periodontitis and enjoy the long-term benefits of a healthy smile with non-surgical scaling and root planing therapy.
-Treating this progressive condition as soon as possible offers the best outcomes form your smile by minimizing bone and gum tissue damage and reducing your risk of losing natural teeth.
-Dr. LeQuang and our talented dental hygienists are experts at personalizing your care and performing scaling and root planing procedures to stop the gum disease process and stabilize your gum and bone health.
+Treating this progressive condition as soon as possible offers the best outcomes for your smile by minimizing bone and gum tissue damage and reducing your risk of losing natural teeth.
+Our talented dentist and dental hygienists are experts at personalizing your care and performing scaling and root planing procedures to stop the gum disease process and stabilize your gum and bone health.
 Bleeding gums, bad breath, and other concerning symptoms may be telling you that an infection is lurking beneath your gums.
 Get in touch with Made Ya Smile in Katy, TX today to schedule your periodontal evaluation and treatment consultation.